cloudpotions/DocuMerge-for-LLMs/README.md

 This Python implementation provides a sophisticated approach to transforming disparate repository components into optimal LLM training artifacts.
 The solution operates on a dual-output paradigm:

 Comprehensive Repository Amalgamation: The script synthesizes an entire codebase (GitHub or alternative version control platforms) into a unified text corpus, creating a holistic representation for thorough model comprehension.
-Token-Optimized Intelligence Layer: Recognizing the computational constraints of context windows, the framework simultaneously generates a condensed "insights" artifact that captures the essential architectural patterns, dependency relationships, and structural characteristics of the source material.

-This methodology ensures maximum knowledge transfer while maintaining token efficiency.
+Token-Optimized Intelligence Layer: Recognizing the computational constraints of context windows, the framework simultaneously generates a condensed "insights" artifact that captures the essential architectural patterns, dependency relationships, and structural characteristics of the source material.This methodology ensures maximum knowledge transfer while maintaining token efficiency.
 The secondary artifact serves as a fallback intelligence source when token limitations prevent full corpus ingestion, allowing models to maintain high-level understanding of the codebase's architecture even when detail resolution must be sacrificed.
 The implementation is particularly valuable for fine-tuning specialized models on proprietary codebases or creating domain-specific agents with deep understanding of technical ecosystems without the computational overhead of token-saturated contexts.
 --------------